xeruvimov/jproblem/README.md

         .buildAsRuntimeException();
 ```

-The code above will produce next exception is console
+The code above will produce next exception in console

 ```text
 Exception in thread "main" java.lang.RuntimeException: A problem happened